Betting Strategies in Roulette: A Deep Dive

 The Paroli System: Doubling on Wins

-The Paroli system is the antithesis of the Martingale.
+the Paroli system is the antithesis of the Martingale.
 Instead of doubling bets after a loss, players double their bets after a win.
 The strategy operates on the idea of capitalizing on winning streaks.
 Players decide beforehand how many wins in a row they want to achieve (usually three).
 After hitting the target number of consecutive wins, they revert to their initial bet size.

 This positive progression system is seen as less risky than strategies like the Martingale, as players aren’t chasing losses with large bets.
 Instead, they’re using their winnings to place bigger bets, which can lead to significant profits during a hot streak.